Position

 How to Use Whitecurrants in Cooking

 Whitecurrants are perfect for eating fresh, making jelly, or adding to summer puddings.
-Their pleasantly sweet taste pairs well with other fruits in desserts, and they also freeze well for future use.
+Their pleasantly sweet taste pairs well with other dessert fruits and freezes well for future use.

 Key Points to Remember: